Online programs coming soon.

 Banff Centre for Arts and Creativity buys and exercises first right of refusal for non-exclusive rights to the material in order to fulfill the program's aim of making the work produced during this intensive editorial process available to the public.

-The writers retain first serial rights to their essays, which means the author may publish the pieces wherever they like for whatever fee, once Banff Centre has had first right of refusal.
+The writers retain all copy and intellectual rights to their essays, which means the author may publish the pieces wherever they like for whatever fee, once Banff Centre has had first right of refusal.
 If your piece has already been sold to a publisher, please make sure to note this on your application.
 A large number of articles that have come out of this program have appeared in national and international magazines, newspapers, and journals, as well as becoming sections of books and the basis for radio and television features.
 With the commission fee, Banff Centre acquires second serial rights to the essays written during the program.

 Participants are selected by impartial adjudicators on the basis of their submitted material.
 The eight successful candidates will be selected from the field of applicants on the basis of writing skill, literary merit, and the relevance and originality of their project idea.
 Projects can be risk-taking endeavours both stylistically and intellectually.
 Consideration will also be given to the likelihood that the writer’s work will benefit from the program.

 Applicants will be notified as soon as adjudication is complete, approximately three to five weeks following the application deadline.

-Applicants are usually accomplished journalists and writers who have been published in national or international magazines, newspapers, anthologies, or literary journals.
+Applicants are usually accomplished, professional journalists and writers who have been published in national or international magazines, newspapers, anthologies, or literary journals.
 However, writers with less experience have also been accepted to the program based on merit, the proposed project and writing skill.